 Nutrition

-Twice Baked Potatoes with Poached Eggs…It’s what’s for Breakfast.
+Twice Baked Breakfast Potatoes with Eggs …It’s what’s for Breakfast.

 Wow what a great idea, I have never heard of a poached egg on a potato.
 I am for sure making this!